ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 [Go to top](#table-of-content)

 ### Enabling the feature on your platform instance:
-:hand: DGT-Connector feature cannot be enabled using feature sets.
+:hand: You cannot enable DGT-Connector feature using feature sets.

 - If approved by CEM, a JIRA issue will have been created in the [project MULTISITE](https://webgate.ec.europa.eu/CITnet/jira/secure/RapidBoard.jspa)
-- Ask your developer to implement a hook_update_N hook that will include

-    ```
-    module_enable('tmgmt_poetry');
-    ```
-- Then submit your implementation to QA via the JIRA issue created by CEM explaining the details and deadlines for your request.
-For a faster QA review, please do not add other implementations.
+- CEM will enable the feature for you.
-- The maintenance team will review your implementation and, if accepted, setup the DGT-Connector (adaptation of "settings.php").
+- The maintenance team will setup the DGT-Connector (adaptation of "settings.php").

 [Go to top](#table-of-content)